ArsenijsDanilko/Adsorbase/README.md

-# 🧪 Adsorbase - Adsorbent Visualization & Management App
+# 🧪 Adsorbase - Adsorbent Visualization & Management Web App

 Welcome to Adsorbase, a user-friendly adsorbent data visualization package !
 Adsorbase is a Dash-based interactive web application for visualizing, filtering, and managing a database of adsorbents based on various physical and experimental parameters.
 The app includes support for light/dark mode, dynamic graphs, and data export functionality.